jtomchak/holiday-movie-town/README.md

 18. Sweet!!!
 Images!!! but why are then off set ? :-( Here we want to leverage column resets [Bootstrap Docs](https://getbootstrap.com/docs/3.3/css/) by applying a column reset at responsive breakpoints, we get them to align correctly.
 Double Sweet.

 19. Ok.
 I think we've had it for the day.

+19) Now we've got our movies up, and showing thumbnail and title as a class caption.
+Rad.
+Looks good in md-col, but what about xsm, sm, and lg.
+So let's fix that!

+20) Adding in release data and description, and a call to action button for details

+21) We added col for xs, sm, and lg.
+This includes clearfix for 2 col layout aka sm/xs.